A Therapist’s Guide to Deep Tissue Massage

 This step is all about timing and attention to detail.
 Most schools use an online portal where you’ll fill out an application and upload your documents.
 Pay close attention to deadlines, as many programs fill seats on a first-come, first-served basis.
 Don’t wait until the last minute.
 Give yourself plenty of time to complete the application thoughtfully and double-check that you’ve uploaded all the correct documents.
 A rushed application can have simple mistakes that might delay your enrollment, so take a deep breath and review everything one last time before you hit submit.

-Secure Your Funding and Finalize Payments
+Step 4: Secure Funding and Finalize Payment

 Paying for your education is a significant part of the enrollment process.
 The good news is that you have options.
 Many accredited programs are eligible for federal financial aid, so your first step should be filling out the FAFSA form to see if you qualify for grants or loans.
 Beyond that, ask the admissions office about scholarships, private loans, or interest-free payment plans.
 Some schools even have relationships with employers who offer tuition assistance.
 Be proactive and explore every avenue to make sure you can comfortably fund your training and secure your spot in the program.

-What to Expect After You’re Accepted
+Step 5: What to Expect After You’re Accepted

 Congratulations, you’re in!
 Now the real work begins.
 Once accepted, you’ll receive information about orientation, class schedules, and purchasing your books and supplies.
 Your program will focus heavily on preparing you for the state licensing exam, so look for schools with a high pass rate.
 You’ll also get to put your knowledge into practice.
 Most programs include a student clinic where you’ll perform massages on the public under supervision.
 This hands-on experience is where you’ll build the confidence and skill needed for a successful career, and it’s the perfect foundation for learning specialized work like our DEEP Method™.

-Take Your Skills Further with DEEP Academy
+Start Your Deep Tissue Training with DEEP Academy

 Once you’ve mastered the fundamentals of massage, you might feel ready to specialize in work that delivers profound, lasting change for your clients.
 If you’re a therapist driven to provide more than just temporary relief, our in-house training program is where you can build a meaningful career.
 At AUSTINDEEP, we don’t just teach a technique; we train therapists in a complete system designed for real, sustainable results.